rotki/rotki/docs/api.rst

         "message": ""
     }

-   :resjson list result: A list containing the blockchain account data as also defined `here <blockchain_accounts_result_>`_.
-Result is different depending on the blockchain type.
+   :resjson list result: A list containing accounts' addresses that were added during a request.
    :statuscode 200: Accounts successfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
 The accounts to add contained invalid addresses or were an empty list.
    :statuscode 409: User is not logged in.
 Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal rotki error
-   :statuscode 502: Remote error occured when attempted to connect to a node (Avalanche or Polkadot).
+   :statuscode 502: Remote error occured when attempted to connect to an Avalanche or Polkadot node and only if it's the first account added.
 Check message for details.

 Adding BTC/BCH xpubs
 ========================